peppolautoriteit-nl/Invoice-Processes-Draft/Invoice_to_Payment_Process/Invoice_to_Payment_Process.md

     Corner 2 ->> Supplier: Invoice Response

 ```
 > Note: For Transport Acknowledgement a dotted line is used to point out that this is not a BIS message but it is part of the AS4 feedback communication between serviceproviders.
+See section 2.2

 ### 2.1 Invoice